YoungTrep/ufcpy/docs/index.rst

       python3 -m pip install ufcpy

-2. Import the package
+2. Import the function to find a fighter

    .. code-block:: python

-      from ufcpy import Fighter
+      from ufcpy import find_fighter_by_fullname

-3. Make a class and with the fighter's name as a parameter
+3. Call the function and define it.

    .. code-block:: python

-      fighter = Fighter('Jon Jones')
+      fighter = find_fighter_by_fullname('Jon Jones')

-4. Use the class to return anything about the specified fighter
+4. Use the class returned via the previous function to return anything about the specified fighter

    .. code-block:: python